 As a potential car buyer, you are allowed to conduct a basic assessment of a used car.

-Lift the hood.
 See any blackened areas?
 These are signs of trouble, as they could signify a previous engine fire or problems with overheating.
-Look for dampness—this could indicate leaking fluid.
+Look for dampness — this could indicate leaking fluid.
 Finally, examine all the belts and hoses that you can find.
 Corrosion or worn-out tubing is a no-go.

 Key Takeaway Buying a used car is a financially savvy decision, but you need to check the vehicle carefully to avoid buying a lemon.